GnanaPramod/Diabetes-Diagnosis/README.md

 # Diabetes-Diagnosis
-It is a Machine Learning Model which works on Kernel Support Vector Machine which takes features  Pregnancies,Glucose,BloodPressure,SkinThickness,Insulin,BMI,DiabetesPedigreeFunction,Age as input from the patient and predicts whether the patient is Diabetic or not
+It is a Machine Learning Model which works on Kernel Support Vector Machine algorithm which takes features  Pregnancies,Glucose,BloodPressure,SkinThickness,Insulin,BMI,DiabetesPedigreeFunction,Age as input from the patient and predicts whether the patient is Diabetic or not